 In 835 CE, during the reign of Pope Gregory III, the festival was moved to 1 November and was expanded to include the honoring of all saints.

-It is likely that 1 November was intentionally chosen to replace the pagan feast of the dead, Samhain.
+It is likely that 1 November was intentionally chosen to replace the pagan feast of Samhain.
 The night before Samhain was a time when evil spirits roamed the land looking for humans.
 To confuse the spirits, people would dress up as creatures.
 This tradition carried on after 1 November became a Christian festival, hence the name of Halloween – which is a shortened version of All Hallows’ Eve.

 Nov 11: Remembrance Day/Veterans Day